Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-This is a very simple function that attempts to find an index that corresponds to the position of an item in a sequence or throw an exception in case of failure.
-The negative outcome is assumed to be very improbable in this scenario, hence why an exception is used as opposed to a fallback value.
+This is a very simple function that attempts to find an index that corresponds to the position of an item in a sequence.
+The negative outcome is assumed to be very improbable in this scenario, hence why an exception is used to signify failure, as opposed to a fallback value.

 According to the criteria of purity, this function is not pure because the result of its evaluation is not entirely encapsulated within the returned value.
 Throwing an exception is an effectful operation, since it can change the behavior of the function above in the call stack, or lead to the termination of the program altogether.